 The SIAG/SC Early Career Prize includes a certificate containing the citation.
 As part of the award, the recipient will be invited to give a brief plenary talk at the SIAM Conference on Parallel Processing for Scientific Computing.
 SIAM will reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony and giving the lecture.

-The prize will not be awarded in 2018; the next prize will be awarded in 2020 at the SIAM Conference on Parallel Processing for Scientific Computing.
+The prize will next be awarded in 2020 at the SIAM Conference on Parallel Processing for Scientific Computing.

 The Chair of the SIAM Activity Group on Supercomputing and the Chair of the Prize Committee will announce the award at the SIAM Conference on Parallel Processing for Scientific Computing and present the award to the recipient.
 An announcement of the award will appear in SIAM News, and on the activity group's website and newsletter.

 John R. Gilbert (Chair) Srinivas Aluru Peter Arbenz

 Ali Pinar (Chair) Peter Arbenz Jack Dongarra Xiaoye Sherry Li Kamesh Madduri

 Jack Dongarra (Chair) Natalia Alexandrov David H. Bailey Martin Berzins George A. Constantinides

 Michael Heroux (Chair) Costas Bekas Pasqua D'Ambra Victoria E. Howle Padma Raghavan Sivan Toledo